aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/rows-and-columns/_index.md

 type: docs
 weight: 100
 url: /python-net/adjusting-row-height-and-column-width/
-description: Aspose.Cells for Python via .NET can support change row height or column width, as well as apply formatting on rows or columns.
+description: Aspose.Cells for Python via .NET can support changing row height or column width, as well as applying formatting on rows or columns.
 keywords: Python Excel Library, Python Set row height and column width, Python Adjust row height and column width, Python change the row height or column width, Python format rows and columns, Python how to set row height and column width.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-When working with spreadsheets and adding data to rows or columns, you might need to change the height of rows or width of columns.
+When working with spreadsheets and adding data to rows or columns, you might need to change the height of rows or the width of columns.
 Sometimes, applying formatting on rows or columns means that the current height or width needs to change to show the data.
 Normally, users adjust row heights and column widths in a WYSIWYG environment using Microsoft Excel.
-But, with Aspose.Cells for Python via .NET developers can perform these operations at runtime.
+However, with Aspose.Cells for Python via .NET developers can perform these operations at runtime.

 {{% /alert %}}